jsharma19/perform2021-quality-gates/lab-guides/00_Environment_Overview/Readme.md

 ## Step 8 - Release the first version to staging
-Go into `Jenkins > sockshop > create-release-branch` and use carts as parameter to create a new branch for our release to staging.
+Go into `Jenkins > sockshop > create-release-branch` and use `carts` as parameter to create a new branch for our release to staging.
 Then go into `Jenkins > sockshop > Scan Multibranch Pipeline Now` to visualize the new branch created and trigger automatically a new build.

-After the build has finished run `kubectl -n staging get deploy carts` to see the new artifact in the staging environment.
+After the build has finished run `kubectl -n staging get deploy carts` to see the microservice running in the staging environment.

 ## Next steps
-We have now a working version of our microservice running in the environments `dev` and `staging`, but we haven't implemented any quality check yet.
-In the next labs, we will configure Keptn + Dynatrace + Jenkins to implement a Quality Gate and we see how this can prevent bad builds from being promoted from one environment into the next one.
+We have now a working version of our microservice running in the environments `dev` and `staging`, but we haven't implemented any quality checks yet.
+In the next labs, we will configure `Keptn + Dynatrace + Jenkins` to implement a Quality Gate and we see how this can prevent bad builds from being promoted from one environment into the next one.

 :arrow_forward: [Next Step: Install Keptn](../02_Configure_Keptn_Dynatrace_Integration)